 Affected versions of this package are vulnerable to Cross-site Scripting (XSS).
-They don't escape the parser identifier when rendering charts.
-This results in a stored cross-site scripting (XSS) vulnerability that can be exploited by users with Job/Configure permission.
+Artifact Repository Parameter Plugin does not escape parameter names and descriptions.
+This results in a stored cross-site scripting (XSS) vulnerability exploitable by attackers with Job/Configure permission.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.